Using a social justice framework and a public health lens, the mission of the Joint MSPAS/MPH Program is to:

 As a part of accreditation, both Touro University and each of its many programs have defined sets of learning outcomes that they expect to teach their students.

-Joint Program students have three identities as students and therefore have three sets of learning outcomes – as Touro University students, as Public Health students, and as Physician Assistant students.
+Joint Program students have three identities as students and therefore have three sets of learning outcomes – as Touro University students, as Public Health students, and as PA students.

 In conjunction with its sister campus Touro University Nevada, Touro University California has developed four Institutional Student Learning Outcomes, which can be found here.